hdmrlib/HDMRLib/docs/user_guide/quick_start.md

 # Quick Start

-A short introduction to HDMR-Lib showing the minimal workflow for getting started.
+A short introduction to HDMR-Lib demonstrating the minimal workflow for getting started.

 ## Basic usage pattern